yusukedt/dsa4262_group1/README.md

 - Recall: 0.7569721115537849

 ### Model comparison and decision
 While both models produce roughly similar evaluation metrics, the second model is preferred.
-Compare the confusion matrices of both models:
+Compare the confusion matrices of both models.
-Model 1:
-[[19899  4096]
- [  247   757]]
- Model 2:
- [[19950  4045]
- [  244   760]]
 Predicting true positives and true negatives more accurately sets the second model apart from the first model.
 Note that low precision and PR_AUC scores do not mean the model is inherently bad; this is just a case of working with imbalanced test data.

 ### Model predictions
 Running the model on the test set gives the probability scores.
 The predictions for test data should be in the format as such: